Real estate yard signs are still an effective way to promote different properties for sale for real estate professionals and overall sellers.

 A large share of real estate yard signs is made from corrugated plastic with vertical fluting.

 What does vertical fluting do?

-It has little holes that run through the interior of the sign, and enables the wire stakes you may want to use to display the sign to be put inside of the vertical fluting.
+It has little holes that run through the sign’s interior and enables the wire stakes you may want to use to display the sign to be put inside the vertical fluting.

-As the name already implies, real estate yard signs are usually placed and displayed in yards and can be displayed by using metal frames, wire stakes, posts and grommets.
+As the name already implies, real estate yard signs are usually placed and displayed in yards and can be displayed using metal frames, wire stakes, posts, and grommets.

 What about the most common size?

-The typical yard sign dimensions are 24’’ x 18’’ which make the sign visible enough for people (potential buyers) passing by.
+The typical yard sign dimensions are 24″ x 18″, which makes the sign visible enough for people (potential buyers) passing by.